Reynaldo Mendoza: PMA, Oh Hail to Thee

 The PMA alma mater song, "PMA, Oh Hail to Thee" was composed by Class '40 batchmates, Quirico Evangelista (music) and Reynaldo Mendoza (lyrics).

 The words of the anthem profess the persistent safeguard of personal honor as the absolute duty of each cadet.
 All cadets and cavaliers of the academy have to memorize the lyrics and sing the song correctly.

 World War II

 When World War II broke out, Reynaldo Mendoza was an intelligence officer of the 1st Coast Artillery Battalion.
-During the Japanese occupation of the Philippines, he was a prisoner of war from 1943-1944 in Camp O'Donnell, arriving there via the Bataan Death March.
+During the Japanese occupation of the Philippines, he was a prisoner of war from 1943 to 1944 in Camp O'Donnell, arriving there via the Bataan Death March.

-Throughout the campaign to liberate the country from Imperial Japanese forces from 1944-1945, Mendoza served in the United States Army Forces in the Philippines – Northern Luzon (USAFIP-NL) Guerilla Unit as a staff officer.
+Throughout the campaign to liberate the country from Imperial Japanese forces from 1944 to 1945, Mendoza served in the United States Army Forces in the Philippines – Northern Luzon (USAFIP-NL) Guerilla Unit as a staff officer.

 Philippine Expeditionary Forces to Korea (PEFTOK)

-The Philippines was the third United Nations member country (after the USA and the United Kingdom), and the first Asian nation, to send combat troops to the Korean War in 1950.
+The Philippines was the third United Nations member country (after the United States and the United Kingdom), and the first Asian nation, to send combat troops to the Korean War in 1950.